-Balance Sheet September 30 r 30, 2018 December 31, 2017 Level Location Assets: Interest rate swaps \$ 3,288 \$ 1,631 2 Other assets
+September 30, 2018 Dece mber 31, 2017 Level Balance Sheet Location (in thousands) Assets: Interest rate swaps \$ 3,288 \$ 1,631 2 Other assets

 Interest Rate Swaps-We estimate the fair value of our interest rate swaps by calculating the credit-adjusted present value of the expected future cash flows of each swap.
 The calculation incorporates the contractual terms of the derivatives, observable market interest rates which we consider to be Level 2 inputs, and credit risk adjustments, if any, to reflect the counterparty's as well as our own nonperformance risk.